The next Veterinary Assistant program will start September 2021; registration will open in June. For more information, email CEinfo@manchestercc.edu.

 Veterinary assistants care for animals in clinics, animal hospitals, zoos and animal shelters.
 In this course, students will learn how to care for small animals and to recognize signs of illness and disease, handling and restraint of pets, exam room procedures, pharmacy and laboratory skills, radiology and diagnostic imaging, surgical tasks, legal issues, veterinary computer programs, facility maintenance and front office procedures.

-According to the CT Department of Labor, the 2016 average hourly wage for Veterinary Assistants is $15.69 per hour.
+According to the CT Department of Labor, the 2019 average hourly wage for Veterinary Assistants in CT was $17.29 per hour.

-MCC’s Veterinary Assistant program is the only college course in New England credentialed by the National Association of Veterinary Technicians in America (NAVTA) and has received the Approved Veterinary Assistant (AVA) designation.
+MCC’s Veterinary Assistant program is one of only three in New England credentialed by the National Association of Veterinary Technicians in America (NAVTA) and has received the Approved Veterinary Assistant (AVA) designation.
 All students who successfully complete this program and pass the NAVTA exam will receive an MCC certificate and the ability to use the “AVA” designation after their name.
 For more information visit: www.navta.net.

 This course is offered in partnership with Central Veterinary Hospital, which is located at 4 Devine Street North Haven, CT 06473.

-For more information about upcoming Veterinary Assistant classes, please see the Allied Heath section of the latest credit-free catalog.
+For more information about upcoming classes, please see the Allied Heath section of the latest Non-Credit Workforce Development catalog.